Keyboard shortcuts

 converts a DAG to a DAL

-Accepts the same types as wlib.dag.topoSort.
+Accepts almost the same types as wlib.dag.topoSort.

 It is the normalization function used by topoSort when the argument is not a list prior to sorting the list.